-Here are five of the most popular genres of fiction – it’s pretty much guaranteed that these aren’t going out of style anytime soon!
-You can feel confident that these genres will have an audience for the foreseeable future.
+Here are five of the most popular genres of prose – it’s pretty much guaranteed that these aren’t going out of style anytime soon!
+You can feel confident that these prose genres will have an audience for the foreseeable future.

 If you’re tired of fantasy you’re tired of life.
 That’s not true, and plenty of reasonable people detest fantasy, but I’m not one of them.
 Harry Potter!
 Lord of the Rings!
 Terry Pratchett!
 Someone recently described Star Wars to me as a story about space wizards … so true!
 Indulge your love of world building, lore creating, language developing, and get working on a whole new magic system and universe to populate with your non human characters!
 Ultimate allegory alert!